KeyboardInterrupt/docker-swarm-playground/README.md

 vagrant up
 ```

-This will bring up three Ubuntu18.04 VirtualBox Machines named: `docker01`, `docker02` and `docker03` which form a Docker Swarm with `docker01` being the initial Manager Node.
+This will bring up three Ubuntu 18.04 VirtualBox Machines named: `docker01`, `docker02` and `docker03` which form a Docker Swarm with `docker01` being the initial Manager Node.

 ## Usage